Background pattern

 you must stop taking Viramune and contact your doctor immediately.

-If you experience severe liver, skin, or hypersensitivity reactions while taking Viramune, DO NOT TAKE VIRAMUNE AGAIN without consulting your doctor first.
+If you experience severe liver, skin, or allergic reactions while taking Viramune, DO NOT TAKE VIRAMUNE AGAIN without first consulting your doctor.

-You must take your Viramune dose exactly as your doctor has instructed.
-This is especially important during the first 14 days of treatment (see “How to take Viramune” for more information).
+You must take your Viramune dose as directed by your doctor.
+This is especially important during the first 14 days of treatment (see more information in “How to take Viramune”).

 The following patients are at higher risk of developing liver problems: